• Australia

 4. Watch Out for Warning Signs

-It's crucial to watch out for red flags that may indicate your gambling habits are becoming problematic.
+It’s crucial to watch out for red flags that may indicate your gambling habits are becoming problematic.
 If you find yourself constantly thinking about gambling, lying about your activities, or neglecting other responsibilities, it may be time to reassess your habits.
-Don't put off seeking help if you notice these warning signs.
-There are plenty of resources and support networks available to assist you in regaining control.
+Don’t put off seeking help if you notice these warning signs.
+This practice is the core of the responsible gambling policy.

 5. Take Breaks